-City Council Member Mark Levine is a leading voice in New York City for tenants rights, responsible development, and greater equity in our schools, transit, parks, and healthcare.
+City Councilmember Mark Levine is a leading voice in New York City for tenants rights, public health, and equity in our schools, transit, parks, and housing.

-In a historic first for the nation, Mark passed legislation guaranteeing a right to counsel for tenants facing eviction in New York City’s housing courts.
+In an historic first for the nation, Mark defeated the landlord lobby to pass legislation guaranteeing a right to counsel for tenants facing eviction in New York City’s housing courts.
 This landmark policy has leveled the playing field for tenants and has already resulted in a significant decline in the number of families in New York City losing their homes because of evictions.

-While chairing the Council’s Parks Committee in his first term, Mark championed greater investment in our city’s green spaces--especially in neglected parks in low-income neighborhoods.
+While chairing the Council’s Parks Committee in his first term, Mark championed greater investment in our city’s green spaces–securing tens of millions of dollars in funding for neglected parks in low-income neighborhoods.
+He has been a champion for improved bus service, more accessible subway stations, and streets which are safer for all–including pedestrians and bicyclists.

-Mark led the revitalization of the City Council’s Jewish Caucus as chair of the group in his first-term, and is a leader in the fight against anti-Semitism.
+Mark led revitalization of the City Council’s Jewish Caucus as chair of the group in his first term, and is a leader in the fight against anti-Semitism.
+He passed legislation creating New York City’s first-ever office for the prevention of hate crimes.

 Mark earned a B.A. in physics from Haverford College and a Masters in Public Policy from Harvard University’s Kennedy School of Government.